raystack/optimus/docs/docs/rfcs/20220507_simplify_plugin_maintenance.md

 The `optimus-bin` and `entrypoint.sh` are baked into the `task_image` and is being maintained by task/plugin developers.

 ### 2. <u>Dependency between `Plugin and Server`, also  `Plugin and Executor`</u> :
-* Plugin binaries are manually baked into optimus image.
+* Plugin binaries are manually installed (baked into optimus image in kubernetes setup).
 * The executor_image and version are hard-coded into plugin binary.
 So, any change in executor version triggers additional release. (plugin-executor dependency)
 * Any change in plugin code demands re-creation of optimus image with new plugin binary, inturn demanding redeployment of optimus server. (in kubernetes setup)